siren-js/siren-js.github.io/index.md

 ## Examples

-The [examples](https://github.com/siren-js/examples) repository is for (you guessed it!)
-Siren.js examples.
-This is currently empty 😔, so feel free to contribute if you want to show off an API.
+The [examples](https://github.com/siren-js/examples) repository contains demo clients and servers utilizing Siren.js.
+Feel free to contribute your own examples or add a link to your project that uses Siren.js!